 Are your family members financially responsible enough to possess supplementary cards?

 Having a credit card, even if it is a supplementary card, is a big step towards financial responsibility.
 When wielded by a person with extreme financial discipline, credit cards can be powerful tools.
 However, credit cards can plunge a person towards financial disaster if every swipe made is out of impulse.
 While you can use credit cards to instill financial literacy to your household, it is not advisable to hand out supplementary cards to them if you think they are irresponsible when it comes to handling money.
 Mull over the potentials risks and rewards, and see if your family members can handle a supplementary card without putting you all at financial risk.

 Do your family members really need a credit card?

-Probably the most important question you have to ask yourself, knowing whether or not your family members really need a credit card is the final nail in the coffin when you’re thinking about getting supplementary cards.
+Probably the most important question you have to ask yourself, knowing whether or not your family members really need a credit card is a final nail in the coffin when you’re thinking about getting supplementary cards.
 Try to assess whether or not a supplementary card is a necessity and not just a status symbol or a bragging right.
-Once you’ve realized how crucial supplementary cards will be for them, then by all means apply for a supplementary card.
+Once you’ve realized how crucial supplementary cards will be for them, then, by all means, apply for a supplementary card.

 Supplementary cards are more than just extensions of your principal credit line.
 If used correctly, they can turn your family members to savvy cardholders.
 Just make sure that your finances are stable enough to apply for extensions or you’ll get caught in a downward spiral of debt.